Skip to Main Content

 Program details below highlight criteria that impact application evaluation.
 This grant is available for both undergraduate and graduate courses.

-The elimination or reduction of course costs for students may be supported by the adoption of Open Educational Resources (OER), use of UC Merced Library licensed electronic resources, and/or low-cost resources.
+The elimination or reduction of course costs for students may be supported by the adoption of Open Educational Resources (OER), use of UC Merced Library-licensed electronic resources, and/or low-cost resources.

 Instructors who receive awards are required to participate in assessment activities related to the effectiveness of the Zero-Cost Course Materials (ZCCM) / Low-Cost Course Materials (LCCM) grant.

-• Deadline for consideration: Monday, April 8, 2024 (end of day)
+• Deadline for consideration: Monday, November 4, 2024 (end of day)

-• Notification of funding decisions: by Wednesday, May 1, 2024
+• Notification of funding decisions: by Monday, November 25, 2024

 Grant Program Details